 A massive parade, music, and fireworks

 The highlight of each edition is undoubtedly the Chinese New Year Parade, which winds its way through the main streets of Usera with a mixture of fantasy and tradition.
 Dragons, giant lions, traditional costumes, lanterns, and live music transform the district into a spectacle of color and sound that attracted 42,000 people in 2025.
+This year it will take place on Sunday, February 22, at 12 noon.

 Ancient culture with a contemporary twist

 Another of the planned activities is the Spring Race, which this year will be held on Sunday, March 1, and will run along the Paseo de la Castellana from the Puente del Rey bridge.
-This festive, family-friendly sporting event offers a choice of three distances (5, 8, and 16 kilometers) and runs through iconic locations such as the Puente de Segovia, Paseo de Camoens, and Madrid Río.
+This festive, family-friendly sporting event offers a choice of three distances (5, 8, and 16 kilometers) and passes through iconic locations such as the Puente de Segovia, Paseo de Camoens, and Madrid Río.

-And if there’s a tasty way to celebrate the new year, it’s with China Taste 2026, a gastronomic initiative that brings together 28 restaurants in Madrid and Palma de Mallorca.
+And if there’s a gastronomic way to celebrate the new year, it’s with China Taste 2026, a gastronomic initiative that brings together 28 restaurants in Madrid and Palma de Mallorca.
 From February 1 to March 3, establishments such as Soy Kitchen, El Bund, China Crown, and Dim Sum Market will offer special menus designed for the occasion.
 The official opening will take place on January 28 at Madrid Fusión, with a four-handed show cooking event featuring Julio Zhang and Roberto Martínez Foronda.